abskmj/notes/content/posts/rog-zephyrus-g14/popos/index.md

 # Demo Mode on Live USB
 > Fast startup option in Windows 10 and the secure boot option in BIOS needs to be disabled

-- Download PopOS 20.10 with NVIDIA drivers ISO from [the official site](https://pop.system76.com/)
+- Download the latest version of PopOS with NVIDIA drivers ISO from [the official site](https://pop.system76.com/)
 - Create a live USB following [the guide](https://support.system76.com/articles/live-disk/)
-- Restart the laptop and press or hold the `ESC` key when the `Republic of Gamers` logo is seen on the screen
+- Restart the laptop and press or hold the `ESC` key when on the screen with `Republic of Gamers` logo
 - Select second EFI partition to boot into PopOS from USB
 - Follow [the guide](https://support.system76.com/articles/install-pop/) to try the Demo Mode